jeanliu-cmu-F24/MB-RGCN/README.md

 For the detailed information of other arguments available, please refer to the `Params.py` script.
 The nature of each argument has been well documented in the `help` arguments.

 ## References
-- The main body of our code (The recommender constructor, train and test pipeline, and the data handler) refers to the code by
+- The main body of our code (e.g., the recommender constructor, train and test pipeline, and the data handler) refers to the code by https://github.com/akaxlh/GNMR
-- The implementation of the LightGCN layer refers to the official open source code of the original LightGCN paper.
+- The implementation of the LightGCN layer refers to the official open source code by https://github.com/microsoft/recommenders